 When referring to natural bath sponges, you'll often see them called natural sea sponges.
 Why?
 Because this tub-time essential originates from the ocean and is actually a complex skeleton of a small marine species.
 Growing in colonies along the ocean floor, this special sponge contains regenerative powers that allows them to regrow once harvested.

 Unlike synthetic sponges, natural bath sponges don't contain any pesticides.
-Instead, they provide an environment that naturally doesn't hold onto bacteria or mould, making it the perfect accessory for your bathroom.
+Instead, they provide an environment that naturally doesn't hold onto bacteria or mold, making it the perfect accessory for your bathroom.

 How do I give my baby a sponge bath?